 1. School-Sponsored Events

-Schools will often hair fairs, meet & greets, parent-teacher events, and more.
+Schools often host fairs, meet-and-greets, parent-teacher events, and seasonal family nights.

-Bring toys, kickboards, and multiple types of flyers.
+Bring toys, kickboards, and a few clearly different handouts.
 Use bright colors that catch attention from across the room.
 Make your table somewhere kids want to stop, and parents will follow.
-It's the same idea toy adveristers do.
-They don't market to the parent, they market to the kid, even though we both know the parent is the one paying for the lessons.
+The parent is paying, but the child often creates the first moment of attention.

 Jacob Siegel from Superhero Swim Academy recently did this.
 "Good branding pops.
 Yellow and blue are bright colors.
 At these meet and greets people just gravitate towards me and my table.
 I have tons of toys on my table, kickboards, and 3 different types of fliers."